QuentinRa/blog.quentinra.dev/tools/docker/index.md

 on Windows.
 Once installed, one can start a Linux-only application on Windows.
-But a virtual machine may be too much according to what you want, and that's where ``docker`` come in handy.
+But a virtual machine may be too much according to what you want, and that's where ``docker`` comes in handy.
 It will use your current machine file system, your RAM, your CPU ... to run a container that can have
-Windows, Linux, or any other-system running on it.
+Windows, Linux, or any other system running on it.

 But a ``docker`` image doesn't have a memory so each time you start a `container` (=run your application),
-**it will restart from scratch** (unless you are using an external storage).
+**it will restart from scratch**
+(unless you are using external storage).

-A downside a ``docker``, that I found was that it was hard and impossible for me to use some system-specific devices such as sound (<span class="text-muted small">at least in Windows
+A downside a ``docker``, at least one that I found, was that it was hard and impossible for me to use some system-specific devices such as sound (<span class="text-muted small">at least in Windows